The majority of women who buy individual health insurance policies are healthy, well-educated women between the ages of 45 and 64.

 But the women who bought their own health insurance considerably were older than the women insured by employers.
 About 55% of the women who bought their own coverage were between the ages of 45 and 64, compared with just 41% of the women who had employer-sponsored coverage.

 Only 1% of the women with incomes below the federal poverty level owned individual health insurance, but penetration of individual coverage was similar at other income levels.
 The penetration rate was 5% for women with family incomes ranging between 100% and 199% of the federal poverty level; 5% for women with family incomes between 200% and 299% of the federal poverty level; and 6% for women with family incomes over 300% of the federal poverty level.

-A total of 5% of all survey participants had individually purchased health coverage, compared with about 8% of the men, perhaps because women were more likely to have Medicaid health coverage.
+A total of 5% of all survey participants had purchased health coverage individually, compared with about 8% of men, perhaps because women were more likely to have Medicaid health coverage.